HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Canonical tags -as described by [Google here](https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls)- are used to specify to search engines which is the preferred canonical URL version to index and rank for a page -the one that is considered to be better representative of it- when there are many URLs featuring the same or very similar content.
 It is important to note that:

 - The canonical tag configuration is used along with other signals to select the canonical URL of a page; it is not the only one.
-- Although self-referencing canonical tags are sometimes used, these aren’t a requirement.
+- Although self-referencing canonical tags are sometimes used, these aren't a requirement.

 [Last year](../2019/seo#canonicalization), it was identified that 48.34% of mobile home pages were using a canonical tag.
 This year the number of mobile home pages featuring a canonical tag has grown to 53.61%.